 I wanted to tadelakt the backsplash of my kitchen, but since we used clay in the living space and could not match the lime plaster to the clay plaster colour, I ended up using clay plaster in the kitchen.

-Alex plastered my kitchen (pictured on left) and burnished the plaster, which smoothed it a little, but did not make a huge difference.
+Alex plastered my kitchen (pictured below) and burnished the plaster, which smoothed it a little, but did not make a huge difference.

 Sealing Clay Plaster: My Results from Testing VOC-Free Sealers

-This has been holding up fairly well over the last couple years but when oil splashes onto it aroun the stove it does not wipe off easily.
-It is not the ideal backspash.
+This has been holding up fairly well over the last couple years but when oil splashes onto it around the stove it does not wipe off easily.
+It is not the ideal backsplash but it works well enough if you are careful.